jbruses/Tournaments-Calendar-CS2/README.md

 - **Sorting**: Sort tournaments by date or whether they count toward RSV.
 - **Export/Import**: Save your data to a JSON file or load previous backups.
 - **Integrated Help**: Access instructions from the interface.
+- **Multilingual Support**: Available in English and Spanish for broader accessibility.

 ## Instructions for Use
 1. **Download the file**: Click on [esports_calendar.html](esports_calendar.html) and save it to your computer.